inarizushi/fungus-site/docs/lua/string_table.md

 # String Table

-LuaUtils provides support for simple text localisation.
+The LuaUtils component provides support for simple text localisation.

-1. Define your language strings in a JSON file
+1. Define your language strings in a JSON file and save it in the project assets folder.
-2. Add a LuaEnvironment to your scene via Tools > Fungus > Create > LuaEnvironment
+2. Add a LuaEnvironment component to your scene - e.g. Tools > Fungus > Create > LuaEnvironment
-3. In the LuaUtils component, set the String Table property to reference the JSON file.
+3. In the LuaUtils component, set the String Table property to reference your JSON file asset.
 4. Use the {$VarName} syntax to subsitute a localised string anywhere that string substitution is supported. e.g. in a Lua script:

 ```lua
 say("{$hello_world}")
 ```

 You can use the {$VarName} syntax anywhere that variable subsitution is supported.
-This includes the Say and Menu commands in a Flowchart, Fungus Character names, the Debug Log command, etc.
+This includes:

+- Say command
+- Menu command
+- Set Text command
+- Write command
+- Character object - character name
+- Debug Log command
+- Load Variable command - save key
+- Save Variable command - save key
+- Delete Save Key command

 You can also extend the Fungus string substitution system with your own components.
 Implement the StringSubstituter.ISubstitutionHandler interface in a Monobehavior subclass and then return the modified string from SubstituteStrings().